The History of Mesa in Arizona

 The Hohokam people are well known for their advanced prehistory methods of irrigation.
 They ran canals for thousands of miles across the Southwestern United States.
 There was a canal discovered in Mesa, AZ that was 15’ deep and 45’ wide.

-Nobody is entirely sure of why the Hohokam people disappeared from Mesa.
+Hohokam people disappeared from Mesa.
 Many suspect that it was due to Smallpox.

 Later on, it is rumored that Spanish Explorer Coronado may have had expeditions that skirted into Mesa as well as Catholic priest, Father Kino.